testmailtt/webhook.site/docs/api/action-types.md

-!!! note
-    The following is a list of the API names for Action Types, along with a list of parameters
+The following is a list of the API names for Action Types, along with a list of parameters, and their validation requirements.

 #### `extract_jsonpath`